lhao03/lhao03.github.io/content/blog/compsci/how-to-teach-cs-courses.md

 A possible solution to helping students' feel more personally engaged with programming is to center a course around being project-based, which I will discuss below.

 Amy J. Ko, Ph.D. also discuss how students may have a brittle understanding of the programming language, further impeding their ability to complete problem sets.
-I think that CPSC 110 tries to remedy this problem by using [BSL (and later ISL and ASL) a programming language designed for educational purposes](@/blog/papers/compsci/cs-edu/developing-developers.md#fundamentals-1-designing-with-teaching-languages) that has a very simple syntax and one that many students have never encountered before, leveling the playing ground {{ ss(num="5")}}.
+I think that CPSC 110 tries to remedy this problem by using [BSL (and later ISL and ASL) a programming language designed for educational purposes](@/blog/papers/compsci/cs-edu/developing-developers.md#fundamentals-1-designing-with-teaching-languages) that has a very simple syntax and one that many students have never encountered before, leveling the playing ground[^dd].

 Some reasoning behind choosing a programming language for a course from Matthias Felleisen, creator of HtDP which CPSC 110 is based on: